 Before you start scrutinizing neighborhoods, turn the magnifying glass back on yourself.

-What type of home do you want?
+- What type of home do you want?
 Are you interested in a single-family home or an apartment, townhouse or co-op?
+Read more about the different types of homes.

-Do you want to be in a historic neighborhood or a new development?
+- Do you want to be in a historic neighborhood or a new development?
 Historic neighborhoods have tons of character, but often require lots of repair work and are governed by community associations with strict standards.
 Newer developments have more modern features, but are typically far from the city center.
+Read more about the different types of architecture styles.

 STEP 3 -- Get the Suspects